alvineebai/Alvine-kubernetes/10-advanced-scheduling/readme.md

 #### Notes
 - You can define a pod with both hard and soft type
-- You can define pods with multiple node affinity constraints. open and verify the manifests `pod-with-preferred-node-affinity-multiple.yaml` and `pod-with-required-node-affinity-multiple.yaml`
+- You can define pods with multiple node affinity constraints.
+Open and verify the manifests `pod-with-preferred-node-affinity-multiple.yaml` and `pod-with-required-node-affinity-multiple.yaml`

 ### The Pod Affinity/Anti-Affinity